 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Always take darunavir and ritonavir together.
-Do not take extra medicine to make up the missed dose.

 What happens if I overdose?